Spring and summer highlights

 Hedwig & the Angry Inch

-April 7- April 24.
-The Blue Room Theatre brings back its most popular production ever—the infamous and inspiring/tragic musical about Hedwig Schmidt, an East German rock ’n’ roller who happened to be the recipient of a botched sex-change operation.
+April 15- May 1.
+The Blue Room Theatre presents this musical about Hedwig Schmidt, an East German rock ’n’ roller who happened to be the recipient of a botched sex-change operation.
 895-3749.

 Red Bluff Round-Up